Human Papillomavirus

 HPV (human papillomavirus) is known to cause many types of cancer in adults, including cancers of the mouth and throat, cervix, vulva, vagina, penis, and anus.
 More than 37,000 people get HPV-related cancers in the United States every year.

 HPV vaccines can prevent more than 90% of HPV cancers when given at the recommended ages.
-Learn more about vaccination recommendations in HPV Vaccines and about testing options in HPV Testing.
+Learn more about vaccination recommendations in HPV vaccines and about testing options in HPV testing.

 Cervical cancer